Ahrengot/autoheight-textarea/readme.md

 ## Example usage

-For any of the following examples, you just need to include the script on your page.
-For example, you could add this to your index.js file:
+For any of the following examples, all you need to do is include the script.
+For example, you could add this to the top of your main JS file:

 ```JavaScript
 import "autoheight-textarea";